Fun for kids

 Note: There are also special finger painting papers with a glazed surface to hold the paint.
 They are available at school supply stores.

 Color is mixed into the liquid starch on the wet paper.
-While you can pre-mix finger paints in jars, you will get better shading results by mixing them on the paper.
+While you can pre-mix finger paint colors in jars or use commercial finger paints, you will get better shading results by mixing the colors into the starch on the paper.
 Pour one tablespoon (15 ml) of liquid starch mixture on the paper, then add paint to get the color desired.
 Use anywhere from 2 drops to 1 teaspoon of paint.
 Mix the color into the starch, then spread the paint evenly across the paper using the palm of the hand or the forearm.

 For smaller paper sizes, reduce the amount of paint used.
 Paint applied too thickly can crack or peel when dry.